Mr-Pardon/ws-event-proxy/README.md

 ## English

 `ws-event-proxy` is a lightweight, protocol-agnostic, event-driven WebSocket message proxy.
-By adopting a protocol adapter pattern, it allows you to handle different WebSocket message structures in a unified way, while providing request–response handling, event subscription, and streaming task processing.
+Through its protocol adapter pattern, it allows you to effortlessly handle various WebSocket message types and provides powerful mechanisms for request-response, event subscription, and streaming task processing.

 ### ✨ Core Features

-- **Protocol-agnostic**: Supports different application-level message structures via custom `protocol` adapters.
+-   **Protocol Agnostic**: Supports different application-layer message structures through a custom `protocol` adapter.
-- **Flexible sending modes**: The `send` method supports fire-and-forget or request–response modes based on protocol configuration.
+-   **Flexible Sending Modes**: The `send` method supports either Fire-and-Forget or Request-Response modes based on protocol configuration.
-- **Event subscription**: Easily subscribe to and handle server-pushed events using `subscribeEvent`.
+-   **Event Subscription**: Easily subscribe to and handle pushed events based on their content using the `subscribeEvent` method.
-- **Streaming tasks**: Use `subscribeTask` to send task requests and subscribe to server-side event streams.
+-   **Stream Subscription**: Use `subscribeTask` to send a streaming task request and subscribe to the event stream returned by the server.
-- **Lifecycle control**: Supports custom ready events, ensuring messages are sent only after both the WebSocket and server are ready.
+-   **Lifecycle Hooks**: Supports a **custom ready event**, ensuring that the proxy waits for both the WebSocket connection and the server to be ready before sending messages.
-- **Isomorphic usage**: Works seamlessly in both browser and Node.js environments.
+-   **Isomorphic**: Works seamlessly in both browser and Node.js environments.
-- **Lightweight**: Minimal core implementation with zero external dependencies.
+-   **Lightweight**: Lean core with zero external dependencies.

 ### 📦 Installation